awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-healthcheckconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourcePath`  <a name="cfn-servicediscovery-service-healthcheckconfig-resourcepath"></a>
 The path that you want Route 53 to request when performing health checks\.
-The path can be any value for which your endpoint will return an HTTP status code of 2xx or 3xx when the endpoint is healthy, such as the file `/docs/route53-health-check.html`\.
+The path can be any value for which your endpoint returns an HTTP status code of a 2xx or 3xx format when the endpoint is healthy, such as the file `/docs/route53-health-check.html`\.
 Route 53 automatically adds the DNS name for the service\.
 If you don't specify a value for `ResourcePath`, the default value is `/`\.
 If you specify `TCP` for `Type`, you must *not* specify a value for `ResourcePath`\.
 *Required*: No
 *Type*: String